 The Actual cycle in the Thermodynamics is a cycle of operations experienced by the actual Internal combustion engine where the efficiency of this actual Internal combustion engine is much lower than the Ideal cycle or Air-Standard cycle due to various losses in the processes.

-What are the major losses in the Actual Cycle?
+What are the major losses in the Actual Cycles?

-Following are the different major losses occurred during the cycle.
+Following are the different major losses occurred during the actual cycle.